The online Comment window has expired

 • Default_avatar

-Michael Gabriel almost 4 years ago
+Michael Gabriel about 4 years ago

 The Resolution combines two issues that should be decoupled.
 While there may be justification for extending the eviction moratorium during the State of Emergency, “urging” the Legislature to support the repeal of the Ellis Act in its entirety is a step too far.
 Considering a change of this magnitude warrants public input, outreach, education, and much scrutiny.
 Oakland’s taxpayers and the business community should clearly understand the potential impact of this Resolution on property rights and responsibilities.
 Homeowners (particularly in higher income areas) who occasionally rent their homes would be shocked to find that through this Resolution their tenant and any additional occupants who previously agreed to leave by a certain date, could simply change their mind leaving the owners with few options to recover their property.